Boeing abandons 2019 outlook after 737 MAX groundings

 Revenue fell 2 percent to $22.92 billion, below analysts’ average estimate of $22.98 billion.

 Excluding certain items, Boeing said its core earnings fell to $3.16 per share, in the quarter from $3.64 per share, a year earlier.
-Analysts had expected Boeing to earn $3.16 per share.
+That matched analysts’ average estimate.

-Reporting by Ankit Ajmera in Bengaluru; Editing by Bill Rigby and Anil D'Silva
+Reporting by Ankit Ajmera in Bengaluru and Eric M. Johnson in Seattle; Editing by Bill Rigby and Anil D'Silva